Coronavirus - Stamp Duty Holiday To Be Announced?

 It’s thought that this will include a change to the threshold of Stamp Duty.
 You are currently required to pay Stamp Duty if you buy a property for more than £125k, but this could rise to as much as £500k if the reports are to be believed.

 This is thought to only be a temporary measure, although the Government have seemingly been very keen to overhaul the stamp duty issue.

 What does this mean?

-The property market is struggling a little bit, there are a lot of viewings and properties going up for sale, but the amount of actual purchases is dropping, we touched on this last week.
+The property market is struggling a little bit, there are a lot of viewings and properties going up for sale, but the amount of actual purchases is dropping.
 It’s hoped that these Stamp Duty changes will kick start the market in the short term and lead to more home purchases, causing a rush of transactions.

 This will hopefully also help stimulate investors into becoming more active in the market, with the amount of people looking to rent properties likely to increase, coupled with the potential reduce cost of stamp duty, it’s seemingly an exciting prospect.